Selective031/RazorBoard/README.md

 - Charge Pins = Connect this to your charge pins at the front of your mower
 - Battery Charge = Connect this your battery charge cable, if your battery does not have a dedicated charge cable, you can connect it to the battery.
 - BWF1 = Connect to your Left front sensor  (default)
-- BWF2 = Connect to you Right front sensor  (default)
+- BWF2 = Connect to your Right front sensor  (default)
-- BWF3 = Currently not in use in software
+- BWF3 = Connect to your rear center sensor (optional)
 - BWF4 = Currently not in use in software
 - USB STM32 = Used for upgrading firmware in STM32, also used for debugging and interfacing with the STM32
 - I2C_2 SDA = Connect this to your MPU-6050 (located to the left of the motors connections)